heycarsten/personal-page/app/markdown/fragments/intro.md

-Hi, I'm Carsten :wave:

-I'm a lead software developer focused on web applications and related technologies.
+Hi :wave: I'm a lead software developer focused on web applications and related technologies.
 I'm a curious human!
 I love to learn, connect, and collaborate with others by being open and honest about what I don't know.